Cloud-CV/evalai-cli/docs/basic-commands.md

 - Submissions: View with submissions.

-## Passing arguments and flags.

-### Flags
+## Flags

-Flags are optional additions used to specify a condition to return the results based on that condition.
-Flags are used in the CLI by passing it after the command is passed.
+Flags are optional additions passed to a command to specify a specific condition and to return the results based on that.

+#### Example

-For example, for viewing all the challenges, you may use the command,
+For viewing all the challenges, you use the command:

-    `evalai challenges`
+    evalai challenges

 Which is going to return all the challenges.

-But suppose you want to view only the challenges that you've participated in, you pass the flag `--participant` to the command.
+But suppose you want to view only the challenges that you've participated in, you pass in the flag `--participant` to the command.

-    `evalai challenges --participant`
+    evalai challenges --participant

 Which will return only the challenges you've participated in.

-### Arguments
+## Arguments

 Some commands used for viewing details about a specific object such as:

-- Details about a challenge.

-- Details of a phase.

-- Use a particular team.
+- Challenge: View phases, splits, details, leaderboard.

-- View submissions for a challenge.
+- Phase: View details, make submissions.

+- Teams: Create teams, participate in challenges.

+- Submissions: Viewing submission.

-These type of object specific commands needs to be passed mandatory object ID's.
-These are passed as arguments which have to be an Integer and should belong to the object you're trying to operate on.
+These type of object specific commands needs you to pass the object ID related to them to do operations on them.
+These are passed as arguments which have to be an INTEGER and should be of belong to the object you're trying to operate on, otherwise it'd can't recognise the object or would make a wrong operation.

-For example,
+#### Example

-If you want to view the phases of a particular challenge, you need to fetch the ID of the particular challenge you want to view.
+If you want to view the phases of a particular challenge, you need to mention the ID of the particular challenge that the phases belong to.

-You do that by taking the ID returned by the command
+You do that by executing the command

-    `evalai challenges`
+    evalai challenges

-returns the details of the challenges along with the ID's.
-You take that ID and pass it on to the phase command.
+which will return the details of the challenges along with the ID's.
+You take that ID and pass it on to the view the phases.

-    `evalai challenge CHALLENGE_ID phases`
+    evalai challenge CHALLENGE_ID phases

-returns you the phases of that particular challenge.
+which will return the phases of that particular challenge.

 This is all the object specific commands are designed.